Vulgar Opinions: The NHL DOES Have A Vested Interest In A Women’s Hockey League

 The catch-22s are all over the place.
 Networks don’t televise or report on Women’s sports because they don’t get ratings.
 They don’t get ratings because women (and men) don’t follow them because they’re never televised or reported on.
 Women don’t get broadcasting jobs because men are used to hearing men call games.
 Men are used to men calling games because women never get broadcasting jobs.
 (You could probably repeat these for virtually any minority that has been legally or systemically pushed out of sports.)

 Successful businesses can largely be put into two categories: being completely unique in the services or goods that are offered, or being the best at offering a common service or good.
 There is an enormous economic benefit to being the first sport or the first league to consider female athletes as equal to their male counterparts and to treat them as such.
 The NHL supporting a competitive Women’s Hockey League alongside the NHL stands almost no chance of decreasing the amount of male fans and a very good chance of increasing the amount of female fans.
-That has benefits for the NHL both because it would own the proposed WNHL, and because some of those fans would no doubt also be or become fans of the NHL.
+That has benefits for the NHL both because it would own a proposed WNHL, and because some of those fans would no doubt also be or become fans of the NHL (and vice-versa).
 It has benefits for USA Hockey because it would increase youth participation.
 It has benefits for the competitiveness of Women’s hockey as a whole, especially if coming to the United States and Canada to play professionally is a viable option for women overseas

 And, most importantly, it has enormous benefits for women.